-The elected Undergraduate Policies and Curriculum Committee (UPCC) representative will inform the Collections Strategist Librarian of any course changes or future course proposals as they are announced.
+The elected Undergraduate Policies and Curriculum Committee (UPCC) representative will inform the Director of Collection Development of any course changes or future course proposals as they are announced.

-The Collections Strategist Librarian, in consultation with the Director of Collection Development, Library Administration, and Collection Liaisons, will assess the suitability of current resources, report what new resources are required to sufficiently support the proposed program, and outline the funds needed for library resources and services.
+The Librarian, in consultation with Library Administration and the Director of Collection Development, will assess the suitability of current resources, report what new resources are required to sufficiently support the proposed program, and outline the funds needed for library resources and services.
 Doing so will allow the KSU Library System to allocate appropriate resources to support the new program, to ensure that the information needs of all new programs are addressed up front for both starting up a new program and continuous operations, and to foster communication between the Library System and teaching faculty on curricular needs.